 Why should you consider lazy loading for ads?

-It will improve your ad viewability score.
-To learn more about this, check out our previous article about the importance of ad viewability here.
+- It will improve your ad viewability score.
+Learn more about the importance of ad viewability here.

 2. Implement Accelerated Mobile Pages (AMP)